Kyyzer/fispan-case-study/README.md

 ### The Genesis story of Fispan

-After selling her first business, Hyperwallet, to Paypal for $400 million USD in 2018<sup>([4])</sup>, as described by her, Shields "literally sat in (her) basement for a year" and founded her second company, Fispan.
+After selling her first business, Hyperwallet, to Paypal for $400 million USD in 2018<sup>([4])</sup>, Shields "literally sat in (her) basement for a year" and founded her second company, Fispan.
 Shields describes Fispan as a "very intentional business", and took into consideration two main observations:
 - Financial institutions primarily focus on retail consumer banking and she believed "there were huge opportunities to make the world better for businesses", and
 - Banks had "superior payments products, superior cash management services, superior loans... (due to) lower cost of capital"<sup>([5])</sup>